funnywayrush84/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 Focusing on optimization before the code is fully functional and tested can lead to unnecessary complexity and bugs.
 It's better to write clear, maintainable code first and optimize only when necessary.

+# 2023-12-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear, maintainable code first and optimize only when necessary, based on performance measurements.